GabiPedicino/GabiPedicino/README.md

 Hi! 🙋🏻‍♀ thanks for visiting my profile✨

-My name is Gabriela Pedicino and I am currently training as a frontend developer and taking the first year of the Bachelor in Systems.
+My name is Gabriela Pedicino and I am currently training as a frontend developer and taking the second year of the Bachelor in Systems.

 |ＳＫＩＬＬＳ|